 [Company name] has an open-door policy and takes employee concerns and problems seriously.
 The company values each employee and strives to provide a positive work experience.
 Every employee is encouraged to speak with their immediate supervisor at any time with questions or problems relating to the job while employed.
 If you are unable to satisfactorily resolve your question or problem with your supervisor, or if you prefer not to approach your supervisor with your problem or question, you can request a meeting with a manager or with the Human Resources Manager.

 Many companies choose to have an introductory period for new employees.
 This gives the company (and the employee) a chance to determine whether the job is a good fit for them.
-You can adjust the length of your probationary period.
+You can adjust the length of your introductory period.

 The first 90 days of employment is an introductory period.
 This is an opportunity for [Company name] to evaluate your performance and suitability for the role.
 It also is an opportunity for you to decide whether you are happy being employed at [Company name].
-The company may extend the probationary period if it desires.
+The company may extend the introductory period if it desires.
 If at the end of the introductory period, the relationship is satisfactory to the new employee and the supervisor, the employment relationship will continue.
 Successfully completing the trial period doesn’t alter the employee’s at-will status.

 The employment records policy exists for at least two reasons.
 First, it places responsibility on the employee to update the company when their address, phone number, emergency contact, or other information changes.
 It also helps you comply with laws requiring employees can view their personnel records.
 Note that there are many states that have record-keeping requirements as well.
 You can refer to our state-by-state guide.